-At Northgate, we offer students three languages: French, German or Spanish.
+At Northgate, we offer students two languages: German and Spanish.
 In years 7 & 8, all of our language courses aim to enable students to communicate successfully in the foreign language in practical situations, to learn about and understand aspects of the culture, customs and daily life of the relevant countries, and to encourage a positive attitude to foreign language learning and culture.

-In Year 7, through to Year 9, classes study either French, German or Spanish.
-They will have two seventy-five-minute lessons a week.
+In Year 7 classes study German or Spanish and have two seventy-five-minute lessons a week.
+In Year 8 and 9 classes study both German and Spanish and have one seventy-five-minute lesson per language a week.

 Students have timetabled access to the Language Centre facilities, enabling them to become familiar with interactive self-study languages software.